qcwthu/qcwthu.github.io/_pages/about.md

 Apr 2025: I start my journey at AI Thrust, HKUST(GZ).

 Apr 2025: We have one good survey to track the frontiers in LLM reasoning, check it [here](https://llm-reasoning-ai.github.io/).

+## Other Experience
+I've had the opportunity to intern at several leading tech companies in the Bay Area, including Meta and AWS.
+I’m deeply grateful to my colleagues for the invaluable experiences and collaborations during these internships.

+## Hobby
+Elliptical trainer, pool, and FPS games